Installation Instructions

 Working with the GUI .ui files

 you can edit the .ui files for the GUI with QtCreator.
-For Windows and Mac You can the Qt development kit from the Qt website.
+For Windows and Mac you can download the Qt development kit from the Qt website.
 On linux QtCreator is usually available as package, for example on Ubuntu it can be installed with sudo apt install qtcreator.

 Debugging the client from an IDE